louis-young/work-timer/README.md

 # Work Timer

-A work timer implementing the Pomodoro time management technique - built with React.
+A work timer that implements the Pomodoro time management technique.

 ![Work Timer](documentation/work-timer.png)

 ## Description

-This is an application that allows you to work efficiently without becoming fatigued or distracted by helping ensure you work in small stints and take regular breaks.
+A work timer that allows you to work efficiently without becoming fatigued or distracted by helping ensure you work in small stints and take regular breaks.

 ## Motivation

-I built this application to practice using TypeScript in React and to build something useful that I could use.
+This was a learning project to practice using TypeScript in React and to build something useful that I could use.

 ### Available Scripts